Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

-Some of the digitising tasks we conducted during this time for CoEDL researchers and general PARADISEC depositors were:
+Some of the digitising tasks we conducted during this time for CoEDL researchers and general {{< glossary_link display="PARADISEC" id="paradisec" >}} depositors were:

 - digitising audio cassettes and reel-to-reel tapes, performing all necessary post-production editing to prepare for archiving